calvinfeng/study-guide/doc/scalability.md

 * Throughput: This is the actual amount of data that is transferred
 * Latency: This is how long it takes data to go from one end to the other.
 It is the delay between the sender sending information and the receiver receiving it.

----
-## More topics

-### Services vs monolith
-* SOA (service-oriented architecture)
-* Also known as "microservices"
-* Monoliths (what you know)

-### Example of services
-#### Uber
-  * Routing service
-  * Dispatch service
-  * Payment processing service
-  * Reviewing service
-  * User authentication service

-### Pros and cons of SOA (Server Oriented Architecture)
-* Failures can be isolated to particular services without taking down to the entire system

-* Easy to divide among teams, a team can keep their codebase small and understandable
-    * Microservices can be written in various languages, monolith is all in one language
-    * Easier to do small refactorings
-    * Harder to do big refactoring across many services
-* A little bit of overhead in messages